yaoqs/resource-navigator/README.md

 ## 数学
 * [Coq](https://coq.inria.fr/ ) is a formal proof management system.
 It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 Typical applications include the [certification of properties of programming languages](https://coq.inria.fr/cocorico/List of Coq PL Projects) (e.g. the [CompCert](http://compcert.inria.fr) compiler certification project, or the [Bedrock](http://plv.csail.mit.edu/bedrock/) verified low-level programming library), the [formalization of mathematics](https://coq.inria.fr/cocorico/List of Coq Math Projects) (e.g. the full formalization of the [Feit-Thompson theorem](https://hal.inria.fr/hal-00816699) or [homotopy type theory](http://homotopytypetheory.org/coq/)) and [teaching](https://coq.inria.fr/cocorico/CoqInTheClassroom).
 GIthub : https://github.com/coq/coq
+* The [HOL](https://hol-theorem-prover.org/) interactive theorem prover is a proof assistant for higher-order logic: a programming environment in which theorems can be proved and proof tools implemented.
+Built-in decision procedures and theorem provers can automatically establish many simple theorems (users may have to prove the hard theorems themselves!)
+An oracle mechanism gives access to external programs such as SMT and BDD engines.
+HOL is particularly suitable as a platform for implementing combinations of deduction, execution and property checking.
+[HOL Guidebook](https://hol-theorem-prover.org/guidebook/)  Github : https://github.com/HOL-Theorem-Prover/HOL

 ## 破解相关网站
 * [看雪] (https://bbs.pediy.com)